nqpz/indirectassassin/README.txt

 special item is given to a professor, the professor does not move.
 The Agent has no use for these special items and will ignore them if given to him.

-* A map file consists of a map, then two newlines, then line-separated extra data about the map's professors and agent.
+* A map file consists of a title, then a newline, then a map, then two newlines, then line-separated extra data about the map's professors and agent.
 This implies that the map may not contain two newlines after each other.
 * To place a piece of a wall in a map, use a '#'.
 * To place an item in a map, use its key in uppercase.
 * To place The Agent, use an '!'.